tidyverse/purrr/tests/testthat/_snaps/cross.md

       cross2(1:3, 1:3, .filter = ~ c(TRUE, TRUE))
     Condition
       Error in `cross()`:
       !
-The filter function must return a single logical `TRUE` or `FALSE`, not a logical vector.
+The filter function must return a single `TRUE` or `FALSE`, not a logical vector.